Manshay/Hotel/README.md

 Navigate to the project directory.

-Open the 'index.html' file in your preferred web browser.
+Open the 'index.html' file in your preferred web browser using the Live Server extension in VS Code.

 ***Thank you for checking out the hotel website! 🏨✨***